“Immigration, Ethnic Mobilities, and Diasporic Communities in a Transnational World”

 Special Journal Issue

 CESA will provide a $600 subsidy for conference presenters who stay at the Banff Springs Hotel.
-This subsidy will be provided for the first 50 presenters who register for the conference.
+If you choose not to stay at the Fairmont Banff Springs there is a $400 subsidy for presenters if you stay at the Rimrock Resort Hotel This subsidy will be paid per presentation.

 The extended deadline for submission of proposals for papers, sessions, panels, roundtables, and poster presentations is March 31, 2018